2024-2025 Course Catalog

 If “geosciences” makes you think of dusty collections of rocks, minerals and old bones, visit the Lawrence geosciences department.
 You will discover a thriving group of faculty members and students who consider the geosciences to be a way of seeing the Earth, a lens through which the planet’s past and present come simultaneously into focus.

 Lawrence geosciences students have an exceptional range of research experiences, comparable to what students from larger universities would first encounter at graduate school.
-In a single academic term, you could find yourself mapping the roots of an ancient mountain belt in Michigan’s Upper Peninsula, instrumenting a watershed in eastern Wisconsin, acquiring thermal drone imagery over landslides along lake Michigan, examining microscopic rock structures with image-analysis software, and conducting geochemical and crystallographic studies with research equipment shared with the chemistry department.
+In a single academic term, you could find yourself mapping the roots of an ancient mountain belt in Michigan’s Upper Peninsula, acquiring thermal drone imagery over landslides, examining microscopic rock structures with image-analysis software, and conducting geochemical and crystallographic studies.
 All geosciences majors complete a research project as part of their Senior Experience, and many present results of their research at professional meetings.

 Field-based studies are at the heart of the Lawrence geosciences program.
 Recent destinations for departmental field trips include the Driftless area, Wyoming, Ontario, and Puerto Rico.
 Shorter trips are integrated into academic-year courses, and there also are opportunities for summer field courses, internships, and research projects.
 Appleton is within a few hours’ drive of classical geological localities, including iron ore deposits and ancient volcanoes in northern Wisconsin and Michigan, a fossil forest preserved in glacial sediments on the shores of Lake Michigan, and the world-renowned glacial landscape of the Kettle Moraine.
-Local environmental issues related to surface and groundwater protection also provide the basis for student field projects.
+Local environmental issues related to surface and groundwater protection, soil health, and effects of climate change also provide the basis for student field projects.

 In many ways, a major in geosciences is ideal for a liberal arts degree.
 The discipline draws not only upon one’s observational and analytical abilities but also upon one’s aesthetic and creative instincts.